-Shift confirmation is a verification measure that lets you know if your employees have seen their shifts.
-Employees that confirm their shifts know that they’re responsible to work.
+Shift confirmation is a verification measure that lets you know if your users have seen their shifts.
+Users that confirm their shifts know that they’re responsible to work.

 - Shift confirmation is required by default.
 If you have manager or admin access privileges, you have the option to turn it off in the Scheduling Settings.

 - Users cannot confirm shifts that have already taken place.